 Unit Elections

 Youth may be eligible for election in more than one unit.
-To be eligible for election, the youth must normally meet the applicable requirements of the BSA program in which they are being considered (Venturing, Sea Scouts or Scouts BSA).
+To be eligible for election, the youth must normally meet the applicable requirements of Scouting America program in which they are being considered (Venturing, Sea Scouts or Scouts BSA).
 The one exception might be in meeting the camping requirement.

 There has been some confusion over what camping qualifies in meeting the membership requirement for camping.
 Three factors apply: